 When I cannot walk ON water, I walk through it.
 God divides it, makes a path and I walk it out.
-God did it for Elijah and Elisha did it so why couldn't He do it for us?
+God did it for Elijah and Elisha so why couldn't He do it for us?
 He has, He is, let's go...
-We all remember that God parted the sea for Moses and … Continue reading Divide the Water and Walk It Out
+We all remember that God parted the sea for Moses and they walked … Continue reading Divide the Water and Walk It Out

 No, don't just say yes, DO yes!!
 With faith comes action.
 Pick up your mat and walk this out...
 As a health coach, I listen to more moaning, whining, groaning and complaining than what is reasonable.
 Most of it is legit.
 There is good reason to moan groan whine and complain.
 But at some point … Continue reading Do You Want To Get Well?

 This time I am talking about MY life after death day.
 Yes, this anniversary comes right after Easter and I do not think that is a coincidence at all.
 MY life-day is about my hope and my will to live in a life-threatening body breaking health crisis.
 That is an understatement.
 I should not be … Continue reading My Life After Death Day, Not About Jesus Yet All About Him

 When there is a global concern it is hard not to be shocked.
 I get that.
 But we do not need to be shaken.
 This battle is not ours, it belongs to God.
 When we believe and worship our Lord, there is no reason to be shaken.
 What about the chronically ill who are more … Continue reading Shocked But Not Shaken

 God gave us wisdom in the womb.
 That bowled me over today when I read it.
 Not only did He love us so tenderly that we were each made uniquely and with a plan for our lives but He actually taught us wisdom in that secret place.
 I want to tap into that wisdom more. … Continue reading Wisdom In The Womb